Can SD-WAN Replace VPN: Comparative AnalysisDownload the Gartner® Magic Quadrant™ for WAN Edge Infrastructure

 Software-defined WAN—An Overview

-A software-defined wide-area network (SD-WAN) is a virtual architecture that enables enterprises to securely connect users to their applications.
+What is SD-WAN?
+It is a virtual architecture that enables enterprises to securely connect users to their applications.
 It uses software to control connectivity, management, and services between cloud resources, data centers, and remote branches.

 An SD-WAN device deployment typically includes routers, switches, and virtualized customer premises equipment operating some form of software to handle networking functions, policies, and security.
 SD-WAN appliances use centralized control functions to intelligently and securely route traffic across the wide-area network (WAN), which enhances application performance and user experience.